 The 'asado' barbecue is one of the traditional ways to enjoy meat in Paraguay.
 Most of these barbecues offer a combination of sausages, steaks and other cuts of meat.
 Often guests bring salads and side dishes.

 Milanesa is one dish with European influences, it is a breaded cutlet of beef or chicken usually served with mashed potatoes.

-One of the most common ways to prepare fish in Paraguay is pira caldo, which is a thick rich soup made with chunks of fish, tomatoes and peppers.
+One of the most common ways to prepare fish in Paraguay is pira caldo, which is a thick rich soup made with chunks of fish, tomatoes, and peppers.

 Vegetarian Dishes In Paraguay

-In Paraguay food can revolve around meat but there are also many vegetarians options.
+In Paraguay food can revolve around meat but there are also many vegetarian options.
 One of the tastiest vegetarian dishes on offer here is kiveve, which is a creamy dish made with pumpkin, cheese and corn flour.
 Kiveve is either served as a side dish or as a main meal.